 Leather Paint, Prep and Finisher

-To transform this old espresso brown leather dining bench into a modern grey that matched the look of my home, I used Angelus Brand Leather Paint, prep and finisher.
+To transform this old espresso brown leather dining bench into a modern grey that matched the look of my home, I used the best paint for leather, Angelus Brand Leather Paint, prep and finisher.
 These paint materials were bought direct from the manufacture and very reasonably priced at about $6 per bottle.
 However, the paint cannot withstand cold weather, so plan your shipping method accordingly.

 The first step is to prep the area by wiping the leather clean with a damp cloth and laying a drop cloth down to protect your floors.
 Depending on your furniture piece, you might want to disassemble the furniture to separate leather parts or protect non-painted areas with painters tape.